Fight the Power (Public Enemy song): Legacy and influence

 Critics and publications have also praised "Fight the Power" as one of the greatest songs of all time.
 In 2001, the song was ranked number 288 in the "Songs of the Century" list compiled by the Recording Industry Association of America and the National Endowment for the Arts.
 In 2004, it was ranked number 40 on AFI's 100 Years...100 Songs, a list of the top 100 songs in American cinema.
 In 2004, Rolling Stone ranked the song number 322 on its list of the 500 Greatest Songs of All Time.
 The song was ranked number 2 in Rolling Stones 2021 list.
 In 2025, the magazine placed it at number 2 on its list of "The 100 Best Protest Songs of All Time."
 In 2008, it was ranked number one on VH1's 100 Greatest Songs of Hip Hop.
 In 2011, Time included the song on its list of the All-Time 100 Songs.
 "Fight the Power" is also one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 In September 2011 it topped Time Outs list of the 100 Songs That Changed History, with Matthew Collin, author of This Is Serbia Calling, citing its use by the rebel radio station B92 during the 1991 protests in Belgrade as the reason for its inclusion.
 Collin explained that, when B92 were banned from broadcasting news of the protests on their station, they circumvented the ban by instead playing "Fight the Power" on heavy rotation to motivate the protestors.

 In 2022, it was revealed that the BBC and PBS had acquired a four-part music documentary series, fronted and executive produced by Chuck D, titled Fight the Power: How Hip Hop Changed the World, for broadcast in January 2023 on BBC Two in the UK and PBS in the US.
-Named after "Fight the Power", the series explores the relationship between hip hop and American politics, with appearances from Eminem, Ice-T, Killer Mike, LL Cool J, Monie Love, Will.i.am and more.
+Named after "Fight the Power", the series explores the relationship between hip hop and American politics, with appearances from artists including Eminem, Ice-T, Killer Mike, LL Cool J, Monie Love and Will.i.am.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.